Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Avogadro's law

-It says that at the same pressure and the same temperature, the same volumes of different gases will contain the same number of molecules.
+It says that at the same pressure and the same temperature, in the same volumes of different gases, the same number of molecules will be contained.
 The number of gas molecules contained in one mole is Avogadro's number.
-From this law it follows that: 1 Kmol (kilomol) of an ideal gas, any gas, at the same pressure and temperature (760 mm Hg and t = 0*C) always occupies one volume = 22.4136 m3.
+It follows from this law that: 1 Kmol (kilomole) of an ideal gas, and any one, at the same pressure and temperature (760 mm Hg and t \u003d 0 * C) always occupies one volume = 22.4136 m3.

-How to determine gas volume
+How to determine the volume of gas

 • So, how to calculate the volume of gas.
-Here's the task: hydrochloric acid dissolve 10 g of aluminum.
-Question: how much hydrogen can be released at u.?
-The reaction equation looks like this: 2Al+6HCl(g)=2AlCl3+3H2.
-At the very beginning, we find the aluminum (quantity) that reacted according to the formula: n(Al)=m(Al)/M(Al).
-We take the mass of aluminum (molar) from the periodic table M(Al) = 27 g/mol.
-Let's substitute: n(Al)=10/27=0.37 mol.
-From the chemical equation it can be seen that 3 moles of hydrogen are formed when 2 moles of aluminum are dissolved.
-It is necessary to calculate how much hydrogen will be released from 0.4 moles of aluminum: n(H2)=3*0.37/2=0.56mol.
-Let's substitute the data into the formula and find the volume of this gas.
+Here is the task: dissolve 10 g of aluminum in hydrochloric acid.
+Question: how much hydrogen can be released at n. at.?
+The reaction equation looks like this: 2Al + 6HCl (ex.) = 2AlCl3 + 3H2.
+At the very beginning, we find aluminum (amount) that reacted according to the formula: n(Al)=m(Al)/M(Al).
+We take the mass of aluminum (molar) from the periodic table M (Al) \u003d 27 g / mol.
+Substitute: n(Al)=10/27=0.37mol.
+It can be seen from the chemical equation that 3 moles of hydrogen were formed by dissolving 2 moles of aluminum.
+It should be calculated how much hydrogen will be released from 0.4 moles of aluminum: n(H2)=3*0.37/2=0.56mol.
+Substitute the data in the formula and find the volume of this gas.
 V=n*Vm=0.56*22.4=12.54l.

 Share with friends or save for yourself: